DocumentationCLI/API ReferenceHive Gateway Configuration

 Polling

 Let’s say you have a source that can be changed after a while, it can be a CDN, schema registry or a local file.
-So by enabling this option, Hive Gateway can poll the source and update the schema automatically.
+By enabling this option, Hive Gateway can poll the source and update the schema automatically using the set interval.

 gateway.config.ts